What to Plant in Santa Cruz & the Bay Area in November

 The November Shift

-November is when your garden truly becomes a cool-season garden:
+November is when your garden truly transitions to cool-season mode.

 Warm Microclimate Advantage